froggyos/froggyos.github.io/README.md

 out "text"
 out "text with spaces"
 out 'more text'
-out "i can output a v:variable inside a string"
+out "i can put a v:variable inside a string"
 ```

 ## Variable